Start9Labs/documentation/site/source/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

 3. Enter the following fields and tap "Next":

-  - Server - Enter your Nextcloud WebDAV Base LAN URL (found in "Properties" in the Nextcloud service page).
+  - Server - You can find complete path in Nextcloud -> Calendar settings -> Copy iOS/macOS CalDav address.
+For setting up contacts/CardDav use the same path.

   - User name - The default user is "embassy" but this is your user within Nextcloud, so be sure it is the correct user if you have more than one.

-  - Password - Your Nextcloud user's password (Default found in "Properties" in the Nextcloud service page).
+  - Password - In your Nextcloud WebUI, visit the top-right-hand menu and select “Personal Settings” -> “Security.”
+At the bottom, under Devices & Sessions, create a new app password with a name of your choice, such as “iOSCalDAV.”
+Then, copy the resulting password into your iOS CalDAV account configuration.

   - Description - Anything to describe this account, such as "Nextcloud CalDAV".